What is Little League Elbow?

 Conservative management:

-- Rest – your doctor may suggest you avoid throwing activities for a period of time.
+- Rest – your doctor may suggest that your child avoid throwing activities for a period of time.

-- Ice – this helps to decrease swelling, bleeding, and pain in the elbow.
+- Ice – this helps to decrease swelling and pain in the elbow.

-- Physical therapy – under the guidance of a certified physical therapist, your child will undergo a strengthening and stretching regimen that will focus on strengthening of the arm and shoulder muscles.
+- Physical therapy – under the guidance of a certified physical therapist, your child will undergo a rehabilitation regimen that will focus on strengthening and stretching of the arm, upper back and shoulder muscles.

 - Video throwing analysis – at Cincinnati Children’s, we are able to perform two-dimensional video analysis of throwing motion.
 Trained therapists are able to break down the phases of throwing to look for deficiencies.

-- Return-to-throwing program – once cleared to return to throwing, the athlete will undergo a progressive throwing program that slowly increases the forces and demands through the arm and shoulder, which are necessary for full return to competitive play.
+- Return-to-throwing program – once cleared to return to throwing, your child will undergo a progressive throwing program that slowly increases the forces and demands through the arm and shoulder, which are necessary for full return to competitive play.

 Prevention